blackprince2002/Head-Tracking-Application-with-Unity/README.md

 1. **Attach Scripts:**
    - Attach UDPReceive.cs to a GameObject in your Unity scene.
    - Attach HeadTracking.cs to the main camera GameObject.

+### Usage Instructions

+1. **Run the Python Script:**
+   - Navigate to the python directory.
+   - Run face_tracking.py to start capturing and sending head tracking data.

+1. **Run the Unity Project:**
+   - Open the Unity project located in the unity directory.
+   - Play the scene (MainScene.unity) to visualize the head tracking in action.